Claire Walsh (footballer)

-Claire Walsh (born 28 October 1994) is an Irish footballer who plays as a defender for Glasgow City of the Scottish Women's Premier League (SWPL) and the Republic of Ireland national team.
+Claire Walsh (born 28 October 1994) is an Irish footballer who plays as a defender for Celtic Women of the Scottish Women's Premier League (SWPL) and the Republic of Ireland national team.
 A product of the American college soccer system with Central Connecticut Blue Devils, she has previously played club soccer for New England Mutiny in the United States and for Women's National League (WNL) clubs Peamount United and UCD Waves.
 She has also played inter county Ladies' Gaelic football for her native Wicklow GAA.

 Club career

 Walsh played for Lakeside FC of Blessington from under-12 to under-15 level, then progressed through Peamount United's youth system.
 Head coach Eileen Gleeson promoted Walsh into the senior squad at 16 years old for a 2011–12 UEFA Women's Champions League tie against Paris Saint-Germain Féminine.
 Walsh completed her Leaving Cert in 2012 and accepted an offer to play four years of college soccer for the Central Connecticut State University "Blue Devils".

-In May 2015 Walsh signed for Women's Premier Soccer League club New England Mutiny.
+In May 2015, Walsh signed for Women's Premier Soccer League club New England Mutiny.
 They reached the East Region final in the 2015 WPSL season, but Walsh was out injured for the 2–0 defeat by Boston Breakers Reserves.
 Returning in 2016 she made six appearances as New England Mutiny, now playing in United Women's Soccer, finished second in the Eastern Conference.

 In the 2017 Women's National League, Walsh played for UCD Waves while completing a master's degree in computer science at University College Dublin.
 Playing under her former Peamount coach Eileen Gleeson, she captained The Waves to a fourth-place finish in the League and a 1–0 FAI Women's Cup final defeat by Cork City at the Aviva Stadium.

 Ahead of the 2018 Women's National League season, Walsh returned to Peamount United: "My main reason for moving would be that I'm finished up studying in UCD.
 Peamount has always been my club and it's closer to home".
 In 2019 Walsh displayed good form and was named to the WNL Team of the Season, as The Peas recaptured the League title for the first time since 2011–12.
 She also played in Peamount's 2018 and 2019 FAI Women's Cup final defeats by Wexford Youths.

 After helping Peamount United secure a League and Cup "double" in their 2020 campaign, Walsh signed a two-year professional contract with Scottish Women's Premier League club Glasgow City in July 2021.